What are reed beds?

 How does the process work?

 Effluent is first fed into a septic tank to remove solid material, which would choke the root system of the reed-bed.
 An already installed septic tank may be suitable.
-A feeder tank collects liquid effluent from the septic tank by simple gravity flow, but the flow onto the surface of or through the reed-bed is often controlled by a pump.
+The feeder tank collects liquid effluent from the septic tank by simple gravity flow, but the flow onto the surface of or through the reed-bed is often controlled by a pump.
 Only the liquid is allowed to pass into the reed bed for treatment.
 The reed bed is acting as a fixed-film filter with built in sedimentation.

 Although treatment occurs all year round within the reed bed, the level of treatment is increased during the summer months.
 Reed beds are suitable for seasonally affected applications such as peak summer loads from campsites, as well as for normal household use.
 The treated effluent from the reed bed will need to be discharged to ground, ditch or watercourse.
 This will be subject to consent from the relevant authority (The Environment Agency (EA) www.environment-agency.gov.uk) in England.